 Carnegie Mellon students who participate in the CMU/WSP will earn a total of 48 units through the Institute for Politics and Strategy.
 All courses are taught by Carnegie Mellon faculty.
-Students will intern three days a week or approximately 24-25 hours and take classes the remaining days and some evenings.
+Students intern approximately twenty-four hours per week and take classes three to four afternoons/evenings per week.
+Each class meets only once per week.
 The academic program consists of the following:

 Core Courses (24 units total)

 Below is a list of possible elective courses.
 Offerings vary by semester.
 CMU/WSP course descriptions may be found in the undergraduate course catalog.

 84-330 The Shading of Democracy: The Influence of Race on American Politics

 84-331 Money, Media, and the Power of Data in Decisionmaking

 84-332 Effects of US Policy on Businesses: Perspectives of Asian Americans

 84-333 Power and Levers for Change in Washington, DC